devplayer0/netsoc-kubernetes/advanced/README.md

 2. Modify the `Chart.yaml`, `values.yaml` (default values) and templates to deploy `whoami`.
 It doesn't need a service account either.
 The ingress template provides a level of customisation not needed for the whoami app.
+Be sure to check the `NOTES.txt` template, as it references some of the values!

 3. Create a values file: